piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-AdaptiveWeightingFactor = 0.001

 The adaptive particle emission can be combined with the circular inflow feature.
 In this context when the area of the actual emission circle/ring is very small, it is preferable to utilize the `Type=4` constant mass flow condition. `Type=3` assumes an open boundary and accounts for particles leaving the domain through that boundary already when determining the number of particles to be inserted.
-As a result, this method tends to overpredict the given mass flow, when the emission area is very small and large sample size would be required to have enough particles that leave the domain through the emission area.
+As a result, this method tends to over predict the given mass flow, when the emission area is very small and large sample size would be required to have enough particles that leave the domain through the emission area.
 For the `Type=4` method, the actual number of particles leaving the domain through the circular inflow is counted and the mass flow adapted accordingly, thus the correct mass flow can be reproduced.

 Additionally, the `Type=4` method can be utilized in combination with a reflective boundary condition to model diffusion and leakage (e.g. in vacuum tanks) based on a diffusion rate $Q$ [Pa m$^3$ s$^{-1}$].
 The input mass flow [kg s$^{-1}$] for the simulation is then determined by